markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 Notice next to the word "apple" in the console is the number three.
 This means that this word was displayed three times into the console.
 Yes, our `for` loop worked!
 Let's breakdown the syntax now and see what makes the `for` loop special.
 ### For Loop Syntax
-The `for` loop is a special type of statement called a _control flow statement_.
-The _control flow_ is the order in which the computer executes statements in a JavaScript file or script, which normal runs sequentially from the first line to the last line of the script.
+The `for` loop is a special type of statement called a **control flow** statement.
+The control flow is the order in which the computer executes statements in a JavaScript file or script, which normal runs sequentially from the first line to the last line of the script.
 Control flow statements such as conditional statements or `for` statements, change the control flow based on the statement's conditions.

 > **Deep Dive:** Still not sure what [the differences are between statements, expressions, and functions?
 This explainer in StackOverflow may help clarify the differences.](https://stackoverflow.com/questions/9307291/difference-between-statement-and-function)